 Greetings, and thank you for your interest and for prioritizing the importance of your health!
 My name is Kelly Jerome, and I am a Board Certified Licensed Professional Counselor Associate #A13568 in the state of North Carolina.
 I am also a National Certified Counselor #888985 and Certified Clinical Rehabilitation Counselor who maintains a private practice in Pittsboro, NC.
 My specialties include supportive services for the psychological needs of older adults, as well as rehabilitation & vocational/career counseling and mental health services for adults of all ages.
 I am a trauma-informed and strengths-based counselor who respects the pace of your comfort in addressing emotional issues through the mind-body-spirit connection.

 My personal philosophies are that each of us are the experts in our own lives...and that none of us are perfect.
 I also believe that meaningful, supportive relationships are critical to our well-being and that it is ok to ask for help when we need it.
 Rising above the perils of perfectionism, both intellectually and physically, have been challenges in my own life, and I have also felt the pain associated with personal losses and traumatic experiences.
 I do understand how difficult life can be, and that it can be equally difficult to accept those challenges and how little control we have over our circumstances.
 Though I cannot always feel your your exact experience, I strive to provide you a nonjudgmental, listening ear and to offer the best tools and strategies to help instill hope for a more vital and valued life experience.
 We may not be always be able to change your circumstances, but I will be a partner and you will not have to go through the difficulties of life alone.

-The benefits of our time together may include greater self-compassion and acceptance of your experiences; improved communications and more satisfactory relationships; enhanced coping strategies for managing symptoms of stress, depression, and anxiety; greater self-awareness and personal insight into your strengths and creative spirit; and the self-confidence you may need to adapt to life after loss, embark on a new career trajectory, or engage in a new social or intimate relationship.
+The benefits of our time together may include greater self-compassion and acceptance of your experiences; improved communications and more satisfactory relationships; enhanced coping strategies for handling stress, depression, and anxiety; greater self-awareness and personal insight into your strengths and creative spirit; and the self-confidence you may need to adapt to life after loss, embark on a new career trajectory, or engage in a new social or intimate relationship.
 Contact Fresh Air Counseling to begin our connection.
 I look forward to hearing from you.